1848 Fort Delaware Letter To Robert E Lee

 Personal friendship and professional respect between two career officers

-The manuscript offers a fascinating glimpse into the antebellum U.S. Army and the relationships among officers who would later become prominent figures in American history.
+The manuscript offers a fascinating glimpse into the antebellum U.S. Army and the relationships among officers.

 Pencil notations present on the manuscript identifying it as a letter to Robert E. Lee.